larsks/blog.oddbit.com-posts/2012-12-21-parsing-libvirt-xml.md

 ## Putting it all together

-The following shell scripts looks through all inactive LXC domains and figures out:
+The following shell script looks through all inactive LXC domains and figures out:

 - If it should try to start them, using the `<oddbit:autostart>` element,